pennlabs/infrastructure/terraform/base/README.md

 * `cert-manager`, `default`, and `monitoring` namespaces in `chronos`
 * `cert-manager`, `default`, and `monitoring` namespaces in `sandbox`
 * `cert-manager`, `default`, `staging`, and `monitoring` namespaces in `production`

+## staging.tf

+Creates a staging namespace in our production cluster.

 ## vault-flush.tf